 We kicked off this project with an internal meeting to review the client’s needs.
 Prior to starting concept development or the design process, we have our clients complete a creative questionnaire that allows them to communicate key information to us in writing.
 Through this phase, we were able to learn that the most important aspect for our client was to have clean lines and symmetry and that her core target audience is anyone who enjoys fresh produce and meats.
 Her goal for the project was to come away with a more professional image for her farm.

 With this information in mind, our design team sat down together to come up with concepts for the farm logo design.
-We determined that we would utilize the rose from the name Rosewood, but in a manner that also conveyed the nature of the business.
+We determined that we would utilize the rose from the name Rosewood, but in a manner that also conveyed the nature of the business — farming.
 Additionally, we would look to create options utilizing bold, clean fonts, as well as beautiful scripts to give our client some variety in options shown.

-After the design direction meeting, our branding design team brings the concepts to our Director of Design and Creative Director for review.
+After the design direction meeting, our branding design team brought the concepts to our Director of Design and Creative Director for review.
 Our directors agreed with the concepts presented, and provided some feedback that could be incorporated during the implementation of these concepts into digital versions.
-Since both our Director of Design and our Creative Director are designers themselves, they are able to really guide the design process to ensure that not only do we achieve the clients’ goals strategically, but that we also come away with designs that are perfected.
+Since both our Director of Design and our Creative Director are designers themselves, they are able to really guide the design process to ensure that not only do we achieve the clients’ goals strategically, but that we also come away with designs that are original and perfected.

 Upon presentation of the logo options via screenshare, our client felt that option one resonated with her the best.
 She loved the modern, yet rustic style of the logo, and felt that the icon was perfect for her use.
 There were no required changes to the logo, and we were able to finalize it and provide the files to the client in time for her busy season.